Optimizing frequency allocation for fixed-frequency superconducting quantum processors: Optimization strategy

 To move the solution away from the border of the collision region, we introduce a new variable per set of constraints that corresponds to the distance of the left-hand side of the constraint definition to the threshold $\delta$ of the constraints in \Cref{tab:constraints}.
 We then add a constraint that forces all of these distances to be equal for each constraint type and each edge.
 This finds the largest hypersphere of radius $R$ that can fit inside the zero-collision region.
 In a second step, we relax the requirement that all the thresholds of each type (or rows in \Cref{tab:constraints}) be equal, but we still require that they be equal for each edge.
 We also add a constraint specifying that all of these distances are larger than the radius $R$ calculated in the previous step.
 This amounts to allowing for a hyperellipse with radius $R_i \leq R$ per constraint type.
 In the last step, we allow each edge to differ.
 See the Supplement for a more in-depth description of the objective functions.

-In the case of a differential AC-Stark shift architecture, we must also optimize the entanglement drive frequency since this is now a continuous variable.
+With a differential AC-Stark shift architecture, we must also optimize the entanglement drive frequency since this is now a continuous variable.
 To do so, we add an additional variable on each edge corresponding to the drive frequencies for the corresponding pair of transmons.